HarmonicVoid/Google-Sheets-Automate-Pasting/README.md

 <h1 align="center">Google Sheets Paste to Next Row</h1>
 <h2>Automate pasting cells with a click of a button!</h2>
 <P>The script automatically finds the last row and groups cells together.
-You can paste as many new "shipments" or own templates easily.
+You can paste as many new "shipments" or your own templates easily.
-   This works great with a user that does not know how to use Sheets.
-You can have piece of mind now.</p>
+   This works great with a user that does not know how to use sheets.
+You can have a piece of mind now.</p>

 <h2>Features</h2>